 See our BLS skills form here.

 Your Pacific Medical Training certification card is issued upon successful completion of the online course.
+Hard-copy card will be shipped if requested.

 If your employer requires you to complete an in person skills test, please use the Pacific Medical Training skills test form that is available for you to print in your student workroom.